zestsoftware/zest.releaser/doc/source/entrypoints.rst

 name
     Name of the project being released

+reporoot
+    Root of the version control repository

 tag_already_exists
     Internal detail, don't touch this :-)

 tagdir
     Directory where the tag checkout is placed (*if* a tag checkout has been made)

+tagworkingdir
+    Working directory inside the tag checkout.
+This is the same, except when you make a release from within a sub directory.
+    We then make sure you end up in the same relative directory after a checkout is done.

 version
     Version we're releasing